 ArcGIS Earth provides access to browse local files.
 For example, you can upload your data in any of the following formats:

-Having access to this much data allows you to experience the world with your eyes and using your own senses to find your way around.
+Having access to this much data allows you to experience the world with your eyes and use your own senses to find your way around.
 Although it does not have support for attribute tables, you can access web scenes, map services, image services, scene services, and feature services.

 You might think of the world as a giant flat map.
 But if you think of it as a three-dimensional world, you can get a much better sense of what’s going on.